 To restore a badly worn down, chipped or cracked tooth.

 To change or restore the shape, size or color of a tooth.

 To complete a larger dental restoration, such as a dental implant or bridge.

 Crowns can be made of ceramic (porcelain-based), porcelain fused to metal, gold alloys, and base metal alloys.
 There are strengths and disadvantages to each type of material.

-is especially recommended for restoring front teeth due to its highly natural appearance.
+Ceramic is especially recommended for restoring front teeth due to their high natural appearance.
 Porcelain crowns can be shade-matched exactly to the shade of your other teeth, and unless damaged are highly resistant to staining.
-More tooth structure often must be removed for porcelain crown restorations, and because the material is not as durable as the other options it is not recommended for teeth that sustain heavy biting and chewing.
+More tooth structures often must be removed for porcelain crown restorations, and because the material is not as durable as the other options it is not recommended for teeth that sustain heavy biting and chewing.

 After it’s been confirmed that your tooth and surrounding structure are in good health, getting a dental crown typically requires two visits.